Cala Ratjada - the perfect spot for a solo Majorcan mini-break

 With the chance to get away for a few days on her own, Diane Kenwood happily headed to a new part of an island she knows and loves.

-I love Majorca (Mallorca?
-I’m really not sure which.
-Perhaps you can tell me) – so easy to get to and around.
+I find Mallorca so easy to get to and around.
 So many pretty places to visit.
-Such great weather for so much of the time – but had never been to the eastern part of the island.
-So when I had the chance to escape for a few days of solo r&r, I decided to head to Cala Ratjada.
-With its fishing port, harbour, attractive beaches and pretty coves, this resort on the far north eastern point of the island was the perfect, friendly, welcoming spot, for my Majorcan mini-break.
+Such great weather for so much of the time.
+But I had never been to the eastern part of the island.
+Cala RatjadaWith its fishing port, harbour, attractive beaches and pretty coves, this resort on the far north eastern point of the island was the perfect, friendly, welcoming spot, for my Majorcan mini-break.
+Here, I’ll tell you why.

 Cala Gat beach